simonangel-fong/AWS_arguswatcher.net/doc/v0.3/tech_doc_v0.3.md

     created_at = models.DateTimeField(auto_now_add=True)
     # last updated time, automatically set the field to now every time the object is saved.
     updated_at = models.DateTimeField(auto_now=True)
+    # the date when current post is set to be published,  It can be blan or null when the post is not set published.
+    post_at = models.DateTimeField(blank=True, null=True)
+    hashtags = models.ManyToManyField('Hashtag')

     # model metadata
     class Meta: